FMTools/FeatureIDE-wiki/FeatureIDE-Developer/VCS-Workflow-Conventions.md

 #### Branching Workflow
 Solving Issues and creating enhancements should always result in a corresponding branch.
 For issues we decided to name them after the issus e.g. *issue_110*

+For a nice interactive tutorial please visit the following page: http://pcottle.github.io/learnGitBranching/